alipe1998/favorite-places/README.md

 # My Favorite Places

 An interactive map that highlights a few favorite destinations using Flask on the backend and Leaflet on the frontend.
-The app is intentionally lightweight so it can be deployed quickly on Replit (or any other simple hosting platform).
+The app is intentionally lightweight so it can be deployed quickly on Render (or any other simple hosting platform).

 ## Features